Waqrapukara, the other Cusco Wonder

 • Ceremonial Platforms: Stone terraces likely used for rituals or agricultural experiments.

-• Water Channels: Advanced Inca hydraulic systems still visible today.
+• Water Channels: Advanced Inca hydraulic systems are still visible today.

 • Panoramic Views: Overlooks the Apurímac Canyon, one of the deepest in the Americas.